jeremyblum/ComboLockSearch/README.md

 Create an initializationOperator that uses an existing lock from a commercially available lock.
 - Compare the scores of the existing locks with the solution produced by the GA

-Collect configurations from existing locks, and compare the scores with scores from the GA.